Burnt Store Marina, Florida

 Burnt Store Marina is an unincorporated community and census-designated place (CDP) in Lee County, Florida, United States.
 The population was 1,890 at the 2020 census, up from 1,793 at the 2010 census.
 It is part of the Cape Coral-Fort Myers, Florida Metropolitan Statistical Area.

 Geography

-Burnt Store Marina is located in northwestern Lee County at (26.766473, -82.051327).
+Burnt Store Marina is located in northwestern Lee County.
 It is bordered to the south by the city of Cape Coral and to the north by Charlotte County.
 The west side of the community fronts on Charlotte Harbor, and the east side follows Burnt Store Road.
 It is 20 mi northwest of Fort Myers, the Lee county seat, and 13 mi south of Punta Gorda.

 According to the United States Census Bureau, the CDP has a total area of 3.5 km2, of which 2.8 km2 are land and 0.8 km2, or 21.50%, are water.